MayaPosch/NymphCast/README.md

 ### **Running NymphCast** ###

-The **server binary** can be started with just a configuration file.
+The **server binary** can be started with only the configuration flag specified.
-To start the server, execute the binary (from the `bin/` folder) to have it start listening on port 4004:
+To start the server, execute the binary (from the `bin/<platform>` folder) to have it start listening on port 4004, with the appropriate configuration file (see Usage Scenarios for a list):

 `./nymphcast_server -c nymphcast_config.ini`.